Extrapolation and Factorization of matrix weights: Introduction

 Given this background, we can now describe our main results.
 To do so we must first introduce a change in notation.
-For a number of reasons connected to our proofs, we have chosen to write matrix weighted norms in the form
+For a number of reasons connected to our proofs, we have chosen to write a matrix weighted norm of a function $f: \R^n \to \R^d$ in the form

 This is equivalent to replacing the matrix weight $W$ by $W^p$.
 In doing this we replace the class $A_p$ with the equivalent class $\A_p$:

 We also define the classes $\A_1$ and $\A_\infty$ by

 and